Pumpkin Spice Latte Without Coffee

 Pumpkin spice latte without coffee tastes like sweet milk with pumpkin spice (usually, the predominant tastes are cinnamon and nutmeg).

-Originally, Pumpkin Spice Latte, also known as PSL was simply a coffee recipe flavored with pumpkin pie spice, without having any pumpkin in it.
+Originally, Pumpkin Spice Latte (aka PSL) was simply a coffee recipe flavored with pumpkin pie spice, without having any pumpkin in it.

 However, nowadays Starbucks Pumpkin Spice Latte uses a syrup that contains pumpkin flavor and has a orange color.

-So, if you order a Pumpkin Spice Latte without coffee (which is actually called “Pumpkin Spice Crème”), you get a milk drink (also known as “steamer”) with orange color.
+So, if you order a Pumpkin Spice Latte without coffee at Starbucks (which is actually called “Pumpkin Spice Crème”), you get a milk drink (also known as “steamer”) with orange color.

 Most of the time you can order it warm, iced or even as a Frapuccino (iced frappé).